pi3d/pi3d.github.com/sphinx/FAQ.rst

 Does pi3d work with pypy

-  pi3d relies on some of the functionality and speed of numpy and this only really became usable as of pypy-2.2
+  pi3d relies on some of the functionality and speed of numpy and this only really became usable as of pypy-2.2 and the recent versions of pypy-numpy need more recent versions of pypy (>4.0.1 or 4.4 see below and bitbucket.org/pypy/numpy)

   As at 2017-04-24 I have installed and tested pypy on a Raspberry Pi 3 and on my ThinkPad i5-2410Mx4core laptop running ubuntu.
 It pretty much all